 Optimization is the process of ensuring that only the scripts/styles are loaded that are absolutely necessary to fully and correctly display a page of the website in order to not waste any resources.
 The result is usually a faster loading website.

-We believe that Optimization and Localization are much more intertwined than most people might think.
+I believe that Optimization and Localization are much more intertwined than most people might think.

 As an example we take a bilingual website in English and Japanese.